-Waring has also consulted with experts on student leadership (ex: Project Adventure) to augment programming in Health, Tutorial, and at the group/grade level which fosters student agency and peer-mentoring.
+Waring has also consulted with experts on student leadership (e.g.: Restorative Circles, Project Adventure) to augment programming in Health, Tutorial, and at the group/grade level which fosters student agency and peer-mentoring.

-As part of this Plan, Waring will also conduct:
+As part of this Plan, Waring will also conduct: Annual staff training on the Plan and Ongoing professional development.

-- Annual staff training on the Plan Annual training for all school staff on the Plan will include staff duties under the Plan, an overview of the steps that the Head of School or designee will follow upon receipt of a report of bullying or retaliation, and an overview of the bullying prevention curricula to be offered at all grades at Waring (with excellent examples offered at http://www.doe.mass.edu/bullving/). - Ongoing professional development.
 The goal of professional development is to establish a common understanding of tools necessary for staff to create a school climate that promotes safety, civil communication, and respect for differences.
 Professional development will build the skills of staff members to prevent, identify, and respond to bullying and harassment.
 Professional development will also address ways to prevent and respond to bullying or retaliation for students with learning differences and disabilities that must be considered when developing students' Individualized Education Programs (IEPs) with Waring's Learning Skills Coordinator.